“The happiness of the bee and dolphin is to exist. For man, it is to know that and wonder at it.”

 – Jacques Cousteau

 Hello.
 Welcome to UniGuide.
 My name is Kristen Stanton and I created this site for people like you and me.
 UniGuide’s mission is to help people live a lifestyle that’s healthy for themselves, does not harm animals, and has a minimal negative impact on the natural environment.
-I call this living in an enlightened way.
+After all, living in a way that helps to support life on Earth is good for all of us.
+I call this enlightened living.

 UniGuide is a creator of original content and, at times, a content aggregator.
 I’m a firm believer that all boats rise with the same tide, and my goal is to provide information to people while uplifting and promoting the creators, journalists, vegan chefs, scientists, organizations, and other thought leaders who are striving every day to make the world better for people, animals, and our planet.

 Right now, I donate 1% of revenue from product sales to animal welfare, wildlife conservation, and environmental protection nonprofits.
 For 2020, UniGuide donated to the Center for Biological Diversity and Sea Shepherd Conservation Society.

 In addition, I do my best to reduce the carbon emissions from UniGuide’s operations, as well as my own personally.
 When I can’t eliminate carbon emissions altogether, I pay to offset those emissions through carbon offset programs.
 For 2020, I offset UniGuide’s CO2 emissions with TerraPass.

 On UniGuide, I promote products that are Earth-friendly, animal-friendly, and healthy for people.
 By Earth-friendly I mean products that are made, used, distributed, and disposed of with the minimal impact on the Earth’s natural resources and the habitats of other species with whom we share this planet.
 By animal-friendly, I mean products and services that do not use or harm animals in their creation (including sourcing of raw materials), mass production, distribution, use, or disposal.
 Products that are healthy for people include those that help your mind, body, and spirit to thrive.